revgrid/revgrid/src-docs/architecture/client/index.md

 Handles UI events (mainly from [canvas](./components/canvas/index.md)) and updates UI using APIs from [behaviors](./behaviors/index.md) and [components](./components/index.md).

 * **[Behaviors](./behaviors/index.md)**\
 Provide behavior and APIs that cover more than one component.
-Behaviours are generally stateless - nearly all state is maintained in [components](./components/index.md).
+Behaviors are generally stateless - nearly all state is maintained in [components](./components/index.md).

 * **[Components](./components/index.md)**\
 The various parts of the client.